Originally published: 5.NOV.2019

 - Stimulate the thickening of the endometrium (lining of the womb) during the menstrual cycle, encourages vaginal lubrication, and helps to keep the vaginal wall thick during pregnancy.

-- Aid bone formation and is involved in the maintenance of strong healthy bones.
+- Aid bone formation involved in the maintenance of strong healthy bones.

 - Promote the production of “good” cholesterol, known as high-density lipoprotein or HDL cholesterol

 - Maintain the thickness and quality of the skin via collagen production.